 The author joins Professor Helen Parish and Professor Anthony Bale to consider the book’s significance for the history of relations between Christians and Jews as well as for Reformation Studies and European History – and to tease out some connections between past and present.

 To enable you to get a taste of this wide-ranging study, a chapter is available here throughout Arts Weeks (from 3 May – 21 May).
 We will hear from the three speakers and then use questions from the chat to start our Q&A and discussion.
-Chair: Sue Wiseman, Birkbeck, University of London.
+Co-Chairs: Professor David Feldman, Director of the Birkbeck Institute for the Study of Antisemitism; Professor Sue Wiseman, Birkbeck, University of London.

 About the speakers